 - Doesn’t fit into a busy schedule of school, work, and family

 - Can’t find the materials to document the learning

 - The prior learning doesn’t meet degree requirements for graduation

-- Want to focus on present passions, not focus on the past
+- Want to focus on current passions and goals, not look backward

-- Really love the Goddard experience and do not want to hurry the process
+- Love the Goddard experience and do not want to hurry the process

-- Want enough time to do solid research for a senior study
+- Want to focus on senior study research